-Second, a highly consequantial mechanism of exhaustification is motivated in Magri (2009a,b, 2011) on the basis of examples including (4).
-The generalization that Magri's system (call it Mandatory Implicatures, cf. MI) captures, for the simple cases, is that a sentence is odd in a context in which it is equally informative with one of its "innocently excludable" alternatives.
-Thus in the context of (4) the 'some'-sentence and its 'all'-alternative are equally informative, since the possibility of John giving only some of his students an A is contextually ruled out, and as predicted by this generalization 'some' cannot be felicitously used.
-Note that since there is no difference between the presuppositions of the two alternatives in (4), MP is inapplicable in this case as a matter of principle.
+Finally, a highly consequential mechanism of exhaustification is motivated in Magri (2009a,b, 2011) on the basis of examples including (6).
+The generalization that Magri's system (call it Mismatching Implicatures, hf.
+MI) captures, for the simple cases, is that a sentence is odd in a context in which it is equally informative with one of its logically non-weaker alternatives.
+Thus in the context of (6) the 'some'-sentence and its 'all'-alternative are equally informative, since the possibility of John giving only some of his students an A is contextually ruled out, and as predicted by this generalization 'some' cannot be felicitously used.
+Note that since there is no difference between the presuppositions of the two alternatives in (6), MP/PI are inapplicable in this case as a matter of principle.

-(4) [Context: John gave the same grade to his students.]

-#John gave some of his students an A.

-ALT = {John gave all of his students an A}
+(6) [Context: John gave the same grade to his students.]John gave some of his students an A.ALT = {John gave all of his students an A}

-In section 4, (4) is embedded in the larger paradigm and a compact summary of Magri's proposal is provided.
-It is shown that the paradigm can be captured by LI without further ado, thus reinforcing the intuition that (2), (3) and (4) have the same source.
-Furthermore, based on some observations regarding the architecture of Magri's proposal, several obstacles for it as it stands and for possible extensions of it to MP effects (see, e.g., Singh 2009) are discussed in the same section.
+In section 4, (6) is embedded in the larger paradigm and a compact summary of Magri's proposal is provided.
+It is shown that the paradigm can be captured by LI without further ado, thus reinforcing the intuition that (2), (4) and (6) have the same source.
+Furthermore, based on some observations regarding the architecture of Magri's proposal, several obstacles for it as it stands and for possible extensions of it to MP effects (see also Singh 2009) are discussed in the same section.
 In section 5 a modified version of the initial version of the generalization (as put forth in section 2) is motivated on the basis of a set of problematic data points discussed in the earlier sections.
 Section 6 is concerned with several loose ends and open problems for the present account.